RobertTalbert/discretecs-vault/Greatest common divisor.md

 Notes:
 - The greatest common divisor of $a$ and $b$ is denoted $\gcd(a,b)$.
-- The GCD is sometimes called the *greatest common factor* or GCF. \
+- The GCD is sometimes called the *greatest common factor* or GCF.
--
+- In Python, the GCD is available as a function in the `math` module.
+Here is an example of use:

 ## Examples